-In addition to practicing massage therapy in a licensed massage establishment, a massage therapist may practice at a client's residence or office, at a sports event, or at a convention or trade show.30
+DOH may issue an emergency order suspending the license of a massage therapist or establishment upon information that he or she has committed an offense listed above.30 In addition to practicing massage therapy in a licensed massage establishment, a massage therapist may practice at a client's residence or office, at a sports event, or at a convention or trade show.31

-Florida law prohibits sexual misconduct31 in the practice of massage therapy.32 In 2013, the Legislature passed legislation to restrict the practice of illicit sex acts at massage establishments by limiting the hours a massage establishment may be open at night.33 Additionally, s.
+Florida law prohibits sexual misconduct32 in the practice of massage therapy.33 In 2013, the Legislature passed legislation to restrict the practice of illicit sex acts at massage establishments by limiting the hours a massage establishment may be open at night.34 Additionally, s.
 796.07(2)(a), F.S., makes it a second degree misdemeanor to own, establish, maintain, or operate any place, structure, building, or conveyance for the purpose of lewdness, assignation, or prostitution.
 Subsequent convictions under s.
-796.07(2)(a), F.S., may be a first degree misdemeanor or a third degree felony.
+796.07(2)(a),F.S., may be a first degree misdemeanor or a third degree felony.

-Despite these prohibitions, many massage establishments are used as havens for prostitution.34 For example, in 2014, five women were arrested for prostitution at a Winter Park massage parlor that was well known for prostitution activity.35 In that same year, police raided a Boca Raton spa and arrested the owner and two employees for prostitution.36 Additionally, earlier this year, two women were arrested for prostitution at a Port St. Lucie massage parlor.37
+Despite these prohibitions, many massage establishments are used as havens for prostitution.35 For example, in 2014, five women were arrested for prostitution at a Winter Park massage parlor that was well known for prostitution activity.36 In that same year, police raided a Boca Raton spa and arrested the owner and two employees for prostitution.37 Additionally, in 2015, two women were arrested for prostitution at a Port St. Lucie massage parlor.38

 The bill creates s.
 796.07(7) which reclassifies an offense of s.
-796.07(2)(a), F.S., as a third degree felony if the place, structure, building or conveyance that is owned, established, maintained, or operated for prostitution is a massage establishment required to be licensed under s.
+796.07(2)(a), F.S., as: first degree misdemeanor for a first violation; a third degree felony for a second violation; and a second degree felony for a third or subsequent violation, if the place, structure, building or conveyance that is owned, established, maintained, or operated for prostitution is a massage establishment that is or should be licensed under s.
 480.043, F.S.

-The bill adds the new offense to the list of prohibited criminal offenses that disqualify an applicant for a massage therapist license or massage establishment license in ss.
-480.041 and 480.043, F.S.
+The bill adds the new offense to the list of prohibited criminal offenses that disgualify an applicant for a massage therapist license or massage establishment license in ss.
+480.041, and 480.043, F.S.
+The bill also adds the new offense to the list of prohibited criminal offenses in s.
+456.074(5), F.S., which